The engineering behind the roll.

 Failure modes engineered out at the design stage, not managed procedurally.

-Four mechanisms remove failure modes that cassette LFAs manage with training and procedure.
+Three mechanisms remove failure modes that cassette LFAs manage with training and procedure.

 Biosafety by design